cocoaproductions/cocoaproductions.github.io/linkedit.markdown

 <h3 id="privacy">Privacy Policy</h3>

 - Your notes are fully private to you.
-- Zero third-party tracking and analytics, we only use optional to you Apple tools and services for crash data collection and marketing analytics
+- Zero third-party tracking and analytics, we only use optional to you Apple tools and services for crash data collection and marketing analytics.
 - Fully local client, we don't own any server components.

 Last Updated: Jun 24, 2023